origolab/origo-binary/docs/private_transaction.md

 *   from: Address - 20 Bytes - The address the transaction is send from.
-*   to: Address - 20 Bytes - The address the transaction is directed to.
+*   to: Address - 20 Bytes - (optional) The address the transaction is directed to.
 *   gas: Quantity - Integer of the gas provided for the transaction execution.
 *   gasPrice: Quantity - Integer of the gas price used for each paid gas.
 *   value: Quantity - Integer of the value sent with this transaction, the value should be the multiple of 10^9.